 In South Africa, the selling and trade of rhino horn on local markets is legal, however, it remains illegal to trade on international markets.

 As a result, rhino farming would become a viable option and with this increase in supply, the price of rhino horn would cease to be a lucrative product with the knock-on effect being a decrease in poaching.

 I know for a fact that we would rather enjoy seeing a dehorned rhino than no rhino at all.

-We’d really like to hear your thoughts – drop a comment below.
+We’d really like to hear your thoughts – drop us a line.

 - Volunteering with Animals in South Africa